 Can the Democratic Method be Applied in U.$.
 Prisons?

-In U.$. prisons, habitually, the method of solving problems is through what Prof. Victor M. Rios, UC-Santa Barbara, calls hyper-masculinity, or hyper-violence.
-In a prison, the smallest trifle, disagreement, or unintentional act is met in overly aggressive manners.
-Soon a test of wills develops, my way or no way.
-But this hyper-violence does nothing to encourage unity, class awareness, political consciousness, and it cripples the movement.
-Here is the true reason why prison officials or those connected to prisons and the injustice system do nothing to avoid it, in many cases, they actually promote hyper-violent methods.
+In U.$. prisons, habitually, the method of solving problems is through hyper-masculinity, or hyper-violence.
+In a prison, the smallest trifle, disagreement, or unintentional act is met in overly-aggressive manners.
+Soon a test of wills develops, "my way or no way."
+But this hyper-violence does nothing to encourage unity, class awareness, or political consciousness, and it cripples the movement.
+Here is the true reason why prison officials or those connected to prisons and the injustice system do nothing to avoid it, and in many cases, they actually promote hyper-violent methods.
 This method is detrimental to you but beneficial for accomplishing penological interests.
-To break this oppression, the democratic method must be foremost in our minds, and practice.
+To break this oppression, the democratic method must be foremost in our minds and practice.

-Gangs, "clikas," alliances and groups are analogous with political parties, factions and groups of like-minded individuals, in prison and society, respectively.
-In prison there are numerous racial tensions, there are contradictions and various other factors, not least among them, the constant oppressive atmosphere.
+Gangs, "clikas," alliances and groups are analogous with political parties, factions and groups of like-minded individuals, in prison and society.
+In prison there are numerous racial tensions.
+There are contradictions and various other factors, not least among them, the constant oppressive atmosphere.
 The only ingredient not present: political consciousness.
 Here, Mao's lessons can be put to good use.